latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Free information is provided by Hunger Hotlines in New York state.
-Callers to these services can get referrals and linkage to pantries, soup kitchens, and government programs to which they may be qualified for.
+New York City’s Hunger Hotline, which is also called the NYC Emergency Food Line connects people to nearby food pantries and community kitchens across all five boroughs.
+Callers to these services can get referrals to centers that they may be qualified for.
 The services are available to any resident, regardless of their income, age, race, or religion.
+Find more information below and contact information for the Hunger Hotline in NYC.

+The main number is 866-888-8777, and you can also dial 311 and ask for emergency food help.
+Both routes provide locations, hours, and directions to sites that can give you groceries or hot meals the same day.
 Residents of the downstate region, including New York City, Long Island, Westchester, and the surrounding area can dial the Hunger Hotline at 1212-566-7855 or 1-866-888-8777.
-This resource is focused on the NYC region, and representatives can provide information on the hundreds of pantries, soup kitchens and other programs that are available in the area.
 All information is available in Spanish as well as English.

-Many volunteers also work with the NYC Hunger hotline as well as the food pantries themselves.
-People can receive staples, baby formula, meals, and more.
+• Many volunteers also work with the NYC Hunger hot-line as well as the food pantries themselves.
+People can receive a wide range of food from the centers that are from staples, baby formula, meals, and more.
 In some cases the hotline can refer a caller to a free Thanksgiving or Christmas meal site too, or there are mobile pantries in the city that can make it more convenient for residents to get the help they need.
+There is also details on what Catholic Charities does to help feed people.

 Contact information for the Hunger Hotline